Special Education P-12Ed, BAEd

-What Is The Study of Special Education P-12?
+What is the study of Special Education P-12Ed?

 Special Educators need to have extensive knowledge in four areas: they need to know about students and how they learn; they need to know about effective instruction; they need to know about the content of the lessons they will teach; and, they need to know about the context (social, legal, and political) in which they will work.
 Therefore, training to become a Special Educator will include work in each of these areas.
 The program includes coursework and extensive supervised practicum experiences in the public schools.
 The program is rigorous and the expectations are high.
 However, the rewards are also high.
 This program will prepare you to be an excellent teacher in whatever position you eventually choose.
 Our graduates are actively recruited by school districts to work in a variety of rewarding special education settings.